BBN-Q/libaps2/README.md

   cmake -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Debug ../src/ make
   ```

+Tested on:
+* Windows 7 Professional
+* Windows 8.1

 ### Linux
 Use your distribution's package manager to install the dependencies and it should work out of the box.